Open to: Grades 9 - 12

 Recommended School Credit: One academic year

-Student Expectations: Students are strongly encouraged to work an average of 10-14 hours per week for intensive 12-week sessions with no breaks, and 3-5 hours per week for the 30-week session with breaks for holidays.
+Student Expectations: Students are strongly encouraged to work an average of 3-5 hours per week for the 30-week session with breaks for holidays.

 Course Code: APPS